Top 60 Free Language Learning Websites and Apps in 2023

 1. Live Lingua

-Learnalanguage.com is a website with links to extensive resources on and in 19 different languages.
-You can learn over 1400 words in your target language for free with their vocabulary lists and verb conjugation charts, and there’s plenty more free learning to be done in the nine languages in which Learnalanguage.com maintains its own Web-based courses.
+You can learn over 1,400 words in your target language for free with their vocabulary lists and verb conjugation charts, and there’s plenty more free learning to be done in the nine languages in which the site has its own courses.

 3. Open Culture